Jonathan Haggerty: ONE Championship

 Haggerty revealed that he had been considering a move into MMA with the promotion ahead of his ONE on Prime Video 4 bout, saying "I think that's what they're going to expect me to do like you said, but I feel like the wrestling, the jujitsu, etc, is getting so much better in the UK.
 You know, people flying abroad to get the work in, and yeah, people are just going to try and take me down, and hopefully, they just walk into a knee.

 Haggerty faced Vladimir Kuzmin on 19 November 2022 at ONE on Prime Video 4.
 At weigh-ins, Haggerty weigh in at 148 lbs, 3 pounds over the limit.
 The bout continued at a catchweight and Haggerty being fined 20% of his purse, which went to his opponent Kuzmin.
 He won the fight via majority decision.

 Haggerty faced Nong-O Gaiyanghadao for the ONE Bantamweight Muay Thai World Championship on 22 April 2023 at ONE Fight Night 9.
 He won the bout and the title, knocking out Nong-O in the first round.

 Haggerty was scheduled to face the ONE Bantamweight World Champion Fabrício Andrade for the vacant ONE Bantamweight Kickboxing World Championship at ONE Fight Night 15 on 6 October 2023.
 However, for unknown reasons, the bout was moved to main event at ONE Fight Night 16 on 4 November.
 He won the fight by a second-round knockout, becoming a two-sport world champion.

 Haggerty defended his ONE Bantamweight Muay Thai World Championship against Felipe Lobo on 17 February 2024 at ONE Fight Night 19, winning the bout via TKO stoppage in the third round.

 Haggerty made his second ONE Bantamweight Muay Thai World Championship defense against Superlek Kiatmuu9 at ONE 168 on 6 September 2024.
 He lost the fight by a first-round knockout.

 In the first defense kickboxing title, Haggerty faced Wei Rui on 20 February 2025 at ONE 171.
 He won the fight via unanimous decision.

+Haggerty defended his ONE Bantamweight Kickboxing World Championship against Yuki Yoza at ONE Samurai 1 on April 29, 2026.
+He successfully retained his title, defeating Yoza via unanimous decision after five rounds.